HuangJunye/jp-pf-functions-challeges/INSTALL.md

 ## Step 0: Create your IBM Cloud account.
 If you haven't done so already, set up your IBM Cloud account by following the instructions [here](https://quantum.cloud.ibm.com/docs/en/guides/cloud-setup).
-(NOTE — if there are going to be specific instructions for the contestants to use a particular instance, please place those details here and then remove this note!)

 ## Step 1: Clone repository.